amusarra/esp32-mqtt-publish-subscribe/README.markdown

 9. Publication of the relay status via MQTT

-10. Reading and execution of commands arriving on the topic esp32 / command
+10. Reading and execution of commands arriving on the topic esp32/command

 The basic functions of the [esp32_mqtt_publish_subscribe.cpp](https://github.com/amusarra/esp32-mqtt-publish-subscribe/blob/master/src/esp32_mqtt_publish_subscribe.cpp) program are:

-1. **void setup_wifi ()** : the responsibility of this function is to establish the connection to the WiFi network.
+1. **void setup_wifi()** : the responsibility of this function is to establish the connection to the WiFi network.
 The connection parameters (SSID and username) can be set during the build phase; later we will see how.
 The WiFi network to which we must connect the devices must guarantee connectivity to the Message Broker;
-2. **void reconnect ()** : the responsibility of this function is to establish the connection to the Message Broker and manage any reconnections, for example in cases where the connection to the WiFi network fails.
-Immediately after the connection to the Message Broker, the topic is subscribed to esp32 / command with QoS equal to one and the initialization of the relay status to off;
+2. **void reconnect()** : the responsibility of this function is to establish the connection to the Message Broker and manage any reconnections, for example in cases where the connection to the WiFi network fails.
+Immediately after the connection to the Message Broker, the topic is subscribed to esp32/command with QoS equal to one and the initialization of the relay status to off;
-3. **void update_relay_status (int relayId, const int status)** : the responsibility of this function is to update the status of the relays by publishing messages on the related topics esp32 / releay _ $ {id} _status;
+3. **void update_relay_status(int relayId, const int status)** : the responsibility of this function is to update the status of the relays by publishing messages on the related topics esp32/releay _ $ {id} _status;
-4. **int \* get_relays_status ()** : the responsibility of this function is to return an array of four elements containing the status of the relays whose values can be: 0 for off and 1 for on;
+4. **int \* get_relays_status()** : the responsibility of this function is to return an array of four elements containing the status of the relays whose values can be: 0 for off and 1 for on;
-5. **void callback ( char \* topic, byte \* message, unsigned int length)** : this is the callback function called whenever a message is received on the topic for which you have an active subscription and in this case the topic for which there is a active subscription is esp32 / command.
-The responsibility of this function is to acquire the messages arriving on the esp32 / command topic, parse the received command and perform the corresponding action which can be: activate / deactivate the relay or publish the relay status.
+5. **void callback(char \* topic, byte \* message, unsigned int length)** : this is the callback function called whenever a message is received on the topic for which you have an active subscription and in this case the topic for which there is a active subscription is esp32/command.
+The responsibility of this function is to acquire the messages arriving on the esp32/command topic, parse the received command and perform the corresponding action which can be: activate/deactivate the relay or publish the relay status.

-By adopting the Arduino framework, we also carry the mandatory [**setup ()**](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) and [**loop () functions**](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) .
-The setup () function is executed only once, at start-up, and the body of this function foresees:
+By adopting the Arduino framework, we also carry the mandatory [**setup()**](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) and [**loop() functions**](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) .
+The setup() function is executed only once, at start-up, and the body of this function foresees:

 1. initialization of the [serial communication interface](https://www.arduino.cc/reference/en/language/functions/communication/serial/) ;
 2. initialization of the logging framework;